austin-meadows/theme-firefox/README.md

 In comparison to [waterfall](https://github.com/crambaud/waterfall):

+- `userChrome.css` is minified with [csso](https://github.com/css/csso)

-- Removes several minor customizations for a more "vanilla" Firefox / slimmer CSS file (which should hopefully help with compatibility with future updates)
+- Removes several minor customizations for a more "vanilla" Firefox / slimmer CSS file (which should hopefully help with compatibility with future updates / builtin themes)

 - Removes color customizations in favor of using the user's chosen Firefox theme.
 This does make possible light / dark mode changes _(TBD: Some work to at least clean up the presentation of the URL bar while preserving colors)_

   - Note: this project did have light / dark mode changing with custom colors in a previous commit, if so desired

-- `userChrome.css` is minified with [csso](https://github.com/css/csso)

 # Scripts